Bardaskan County: Population

-Azad University is the only institute of higher education since 2000.
-Saffron, pistachios, and figs are the main commercial products from the county.

 Administrative divisions

-The population history and structural changes of Bardaskan County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows three districts, six rural districts, and three cities.
+Bardaskan County's population history and administrative structure over three consecutive censuses are shown in the following table.

-Geography
+Geography and climate

-Bardaskan is located in the Khorasan Razavi province at the northern edge of the Namak Desert (Great Salt Desert).
+Bardaskan is at the northern edge of the Namak Desert (Great Salt Desert).
 Its area is 8535 km2.
 The altitude of Bardaskan is 985 m.
 The weather in northern Bardaskan is cold while the weather in southern and central Bardaskan varies from semi-dry to hot and dry.
 Annual average rainfall is 150 mm.
 The summer high temperature is nearly 45 C, and winter low is -5 C. There are no perennial rivers, but there are several seasonal rivers.

 Economy

-Bardaskan currently has three towns and 293 villages.
 The main jobs are farming and animal husbandry.
 Staple crops are wheat, barley, cotton and cumin seed, and pistachio, saffron, pomegranate, fig and grape products.
+Saffron, pistachios, and figs are the main commercial products from the county.

+Education

+Azad University is the only institute of higher education since 2000.